-Accenture Federal Services, a wholly owned subsidiary of Accenture LLP, is a U.S. company with offices in Arlington, Virginia.
+Accenture Federal Services, a wholly owned subsidiary of Accenture LLP, is a U.S. company with offices in Arlington, VA, San Antonio, TX, and St. Louis, MO.
 Accenture's federal business has served every cabinet-level department and 30 of the largest federal organizations.
 Accenture Federal Services transforms bold ideas into breakthrough outcomes for clients at defense, intelligence, public safety, civilian and military health organizations.

 We believe that great outcomes are everything.
 It’s what drives us to turn bold ideas into breakthrough solutions.
 By combining digital technologies with what works across the world’s leading businesses, we use agile approaches to help clients solve their toughest problems fast—the first time.
 So, you can deliver what matters most.

 Count on us to help you embrace new ways of working, building for change and put customers at the core.
 A wholly owned subsidiary of Accenture, we bring over 30 years of experience serving the federal government, including every cabinet-level department.
 Our 11,000+ dedicated colleagues and change makers work with our clients at the heart of the nation’s priorities in defense, intel, public safety, health and civilian to help you make a difference for the people you employ, serve and protect.

 A Contractor Special Security Officer (CSSO)/Contractor Program Security Officer (CPSO) for Sensitive Compartmented Information (SCI) activities and secure facilities.

 Manage and administer all aspects of industrial security programs for multiple programs in compliance with the NISPOM, DCID’s, ICD’s and other applicable government security directives

 Support personnel clearance processing, visit certifications, document control, physical security, proposals, including alarm responses